Photojournalism: Phone journalism

 Phone journalism is a relatively new and even controversial means of photojournalism, which involves the use of pictures taken and edited on phones by professional or non-professional photographers.

-In recent years, as social media has become major platform on which people receive news and share events, Phone photography is gaining popularity as the primary tool for online visual communication.
+In recent years, as social media has become the major platform on which people receive news and share events, phone photography is gaining popularity as the primary tool for online visual communication.
 A phone is easy to carry and always accessible in a pocket, and the immediacy in taking pictures can reduce the intervention of the scene and subjects to a minimum.
 With the assistance of abundant applications, photographers can achieve a highly aesthetic way of conveying messages.
 Once the pictures are uploaded onto social media, photographers can immediately expose their work to a wide range of audiences and receive real-time feedback from them.
 With a large number of active participants online, the pictures could also be spread out in a short period of time, thus evoking profound influence on society.

-Having noticed the advantages of the combination of social media and Phoneography, some well-known newspapers, news magazines and professional photojournalists decided to employ Phone journalism as a new approach.
+Having noticed the advantages of the combination of social media and Phoneography, some well-known newspapers, news magazines and professional photojournalists decided to employ phone journalism as a new approach.
 When the London Bombings happened in July 2005, for the first time, both the New York Times and the Washington Post ran photos on their front pages made by citizen journalists with camera phones.
 As work of witnesses and survivors, the images were less the outcome of documentary intent than a response to a traumatic shock.
-These photos represented 'vivid, factual accounts of history as it explodes around us', as described by Washington Post journalist Robert MacMillan.
-In another instance, when superstorm Sandy hit the East Coast, causing great damage and casualty, Time sent out five photographers with iPhones to document the devastation.
+These photos represented "vivid, factual accounts of history as it explodes around us", according to Washington Post journalist Robert MacMillan.
+In another instance, when Hurricane Sandy hit the northeastern United States in 2012, Time sent out five photographers with iPhones to document the devastation.
 Photographers dived deep into the site and captured pictures in close proximity to the storm and human suffering.
 One of the shots, raging ocean waves collapsing on Coney Island in Brooklyn, taken by Benjamin Lowy, made the cover of Time's November 12 issue.
-Then in 2013, the Chicago Sun-Times got rid of its entire staff of 28 photographers, including John H. White, a Pulitzer Prize winner in photography.
+Then in 2013, the Chicago Sun-Times laid off its entire staff of 28 photographers, including John H. White, a Pulitzer Prize winner in photography.
 The newspaper cited viewers shifting towards more video as a reason.
 They then employed freelance photographers and required them to train in how to use an iPhone for photography to fill the gap.
-Some viewers online were quick to point out an at times reduction in quality in comparison to the newspaper's previous full-time professionals.
+Some viewers online were quick to point out an at-times reduction in quality in comparison to the newspaper's previous full-time professionals.